HoucemNaffati/A-Software-Craftsmanship-KATA/OurRules.md

 - UI details can change easily so you can do snapshot testing (happy and failure scenarios) to capture accidental regressions.

+# TDD
+- We do Baby Steps and discover design by following what the tests need incrementally.

+red -> green -> refactor -> red...
+    red: I dont write any production code unless I have a failing unit test that require it.<br>
+    green: I write minimum code that strictly satisfies the test.<br>
+    refactor: I make the code S.O.L.I.D.<br>

 # Smells:

 - Broken SRP: After naming correctly, the name contains OR or AND.